 62.4 MB (8.2 MB compressed)

 4068 x 5358 pixels

 34.5 x 45.5 cm ⏐ 13.6 x 17.9 in (300dpi)

 SATURN STILLS / SCIENCE PHOTO LIBRARY SATURN STILLS / SCIENCE PHOTO LIBRARY

 Smear test equipment.
-Doctor holding a duck-billed speculum (left) and cytobrush (right) used to perform a ThinPrep smear test.
-The speculum is inserted into the patient's vagina and opened out, widening the passage.
-This allows a sample of cells to be taken from the cervix (neck of the womb) using the cytobrush.
+Close-up of a doctor holding a cytobrush and a container of ThinPrep smear test preservation solution.
+The cytobrush is used to take a sample of cells from a patient's cervix (neck of the womb).
 The sample is then placed in a preservative solution and sent to a laboratory for examination.
 Abnormal cells may indicate cervical disease or cancer.
-This is a new technique (previously samples were spread straight onto a slide) that returns fewer contaminated or incorrect results.
+This is a new technique (previously samples were spread straight on to a slide) that returns fewer contaminated or incorrect results.
 Cervical cancer is almost 100% curable when detected early.

 Model release not required.
 Property release not required.